ices-tools-dev/echoSMs/docs/datastoreAPI.md

 ???+ Note

     This page contains the draft API specification and documentation for web access to the echoSMs anatomical data store.
 It is a work in progress.
+The example data available from the web API may not always be consistent with the datastore schema.

 ## Introduction